Learning to Infer Structures of Network Games: Related Work

 Deep learning models have been recently proposed for latent graph inference in a number of settings. \citet{kipf2018neural} proposes a graph neural network (GNN) model to infer the interactions of an underlying dynamical system from observational data.
 Differently from this work, their model is trained on predictions of the future state of the system, where there is lack of validation for the learned network interactions.
 Similarly, in latent graph learning \citep{DBLP:conf/miccai/CosmoKANB20, DBLP:journals/corr/abs-2003-13620,10.1145/3326362}, the graph is learned jointly with a downstream task, conversely to our scenario where the structure itself is the learning objective.
 Methods for link prediction \citep{zhang2018link} predict edges in a graph, but they typically require part of the true links to be provided as input (and only predict the missing ones), whereas in our scenario we are interested in inferring networks without observing any link in the test data.
 Among the few works where the network structure is the learning objective, \citet{yu2019dag} and \citet{zheng2020learning} propose to infers a DAG from the observed actions.
 However, these approaches are limited to predicting acyclic graphs, whereas the graphs we are interested in are often cyclic.
 The method of \citet{belilovsky2017learning} is the mostly related to ours, since they propose a supervised model to infer an undirected graphical model from observed covariates using a series of dilated convolutions.
 However, their model is not permutation-equivariant w.r.t. the order of nodes and the number of layers depends on the number of nodes.
 Both issues cause the statistical efficiency of the model to scale poorly with the size of the graph.
 Different from the above studies, our framework aims to learn game-theoretical relationships in a supervised manner, while leveraging the structural symmetries of this problem.

-Finally, there has been a recent stream of literature in learning network games from actions of players \citep{irfan2011game,honorio2015learning,ghoshal2017a,ghoshal2017b,garg2016learning,garg2017local,barik2019provable,barik2020provable,leng2020learning}.
+Finally, there has been a recent stream of literature in learning network games from actions of players \citep{irfan2011game,honorio2015learning,ghoshal2017a,ghoshal2017b,garg2016learning,garg2017local,barik2019provable,barik2020provable,leng2020learning,garg2020predicting}.
 Most of these methods focus on either a binary or a finite discrete action space.
-For continuous actions, \citet{leng2020learning} formulate an optimisation problem to learn the structure and marginal benefits of linear quadratic games, while \citet{barik2019provable} aim at inferring the network structure from an action-conforming graphical game.
-Our work differs from existing methods in the literature in that it does not assume a particular game-theoretic structure.
+For continuous actions, \citet{leng2020learning} formulate an optimisation problem to learn the structure and marginal benefits of linear quadratic games, while \citet{barik2019provable} aim at inferring the network structure from an action-conforming graphical game. \citet{garg2020predicting} learn a mapping from observed actions to interaction structures where individuals repeatedly update their strategies based on a weighted aggregate of other players' choices.
+Our work differs from existing methods in the literature in that it does not assume a specific game-theoretic structure (e.g., utility functions).
 Instead, we build a transformer-like model that learns a mapping from the equilibrium actions to the network structure of the games without explicit knowledge of the utility functions.